Acceptable Use Policy

 - Misuse of school resources may result in disciplinary action.

 - Conway Christian School makes a reasonable effort to ensure student’s safety and security online, but will not be held accountable for any harm or damages that result from the use of school technologies.

 - Users of the Conway Christian School network or other technologies are expected to alert school faculty or administration immediately of any concerns for safety or security.

 Using Your iPad or other Electronic Device at School

 School issued iPads and Chromebooks (excluding cell phones) may be used at school each day.
-12th grade students are not given a school issued electronic device; therefore, only students in 12th grade are allowed to bring and use a personal electronic device (excluding cell phones).
 In addition to teacher expectations for the use of these devices, school messages, announcements, planners, calendars and schedules may be accessed using these devices.
 Students who repeatedly (three or more times in a quarter) fail to bring their device to school or fail to maintain a fully charged battery may lose the privilege of their use for a time to be determined by the school’s administration.

 Hot Spots and 3G/4G

 Students are not permitted to connect to the Internet using a detected hot spot or 3G or 4G account while at school.

 iPads or other devices must be brought to school each day in a fully charged condition.
 Keep in mind that, currently, an iPad, for example, can take up to 5 hours to charge fully.